Having Fun with Your Asus Tablet--A Basic Step-by-Step Setup

 Warning: To support fullscreen mode and dimming of softkeys on Android 3 and 4, target Android version has been changed to Android 4.
 In this mode legacy menu soft button is not available anymore.
 Without reader toolbar in reading mode you can open menu by tapping at center of screen.
 Long tap at center of screen shows settings dialog..
 Turn on toolbar in reading mode now?
 (You can always change this option in Settings/Page/Toolbar) Translation: Access the toolbar and settings in an open book by a short tap for the toolbar or a long tap for settings in the center of the screen.

-- Select settings by a long press in the center of the screen.
+- Press the settings icon, crossed hammer and wrench, by a long press in the center of the screen.

-- Under the Font Menu, AA, change the Hyphenation dictionary from Russian to English US.
+- Press the Font Menu, AA, change the Hyphenation dictionary from Russian to English US.

-- Under the Folded-Page icon, change orientation from Portrait to Sensor, change Landscape pages from one page to two pages, change Background texture from Paper 1 to Fabric and change Page Animation from Slide (2 Pages) to Paperbook.
-By default the tootbar is hidden to make it visible uncheck Hide Toobar in fullscreen.
+- Press the Folded-Page icon, set View mode to pages, set Orientation to sensor, set Landscape pages from one page to two pages, change Background texture to Paper and change Page Animation from Slide (2 Pages) to Paperbook.

 You might not be surprised to see this kind of two page formatting, with page turning animation on an epub book but try it on a text document or a Palm book.
 Go back to the Menu icon, (four horizontal lines), then More, options include Night Mode, Read aloud, Autoscroll and show manual.
 The devs update frequently, keeping the cool in Cool Reader.
 You can download it for free but I recommend the $3 Silver donation to support innovative apps.

-I use Quickpic for viewing images and Photos.
-It's one of the few smart apps that automatically scans your MicroSD card for graphics and gives many options to scroll though them in an attractive manner.
-Make a Photo folder on your MicroSD card with as many sub-folders as needed and fill 'er-up.
-Ditto for images and graphics.
+QuickPic: I use QuickPic for viewing images and Photos.
+It automatically scans your tablet card for graphics and gives many options to scroll through them in an attractive manner.
+Make a Pics folder in your Data folder with as many sub-folders as needed.
+Put some of your photos in your tablet.
+Again, the universe is 16 or 32 GB. https://play.google.com/store/apps/d...ensw.PicFolder

 MultiPicture Live Wallpaper as your wallpaper